 - abamectin (Abamex) at 0.009 to 0.019 lb ai/A. PHI 28 days.
 Gooseberry only.
 Do not apply during bloom.
 Restricted use pesticide.

-- acequinocyl (Kanemite) at 0.2 to 0.3 lb ai/A. PHI 7 days.
+- acequinocyl (Kanemite) at 0.3 lb ai/A. PHI 7 days.
 Gooseberry only.
 Controls adults, larvae, nymphs and eggs.

 - azadirachtin (Ecozin and other brands)-Consult label for rate.
 PHI 0 days.
 Some formulations are OMRI-listed for organic use.

-- bifenazate (Acramite 50WS) at 0.375 to 0.5 lb ai/A. PHI 14 days.
+- bifenazate (Acramite and others) at 0.375 to 0.50 lb ai/A. PHI 14 days.
 Gooseberry only.
 Also allowed in non-bearing currants (PHI 365 days).
 Controls adults, larvae and nymphs, and some activity on eggs.